 "What about complex logic that genuinely needs code?"

-"How do we get the existing policy into the canvas?"
+"How do we get the existing policy into the engine?"

 The first migration is manual and usually takes 2-4 weeks.
-We sit with the Head of Credit, walk through the current spreadsheet (or memo, or Confluence page, or oral tradition), translate it node by node, validate against historical decisions, and ship.
+We sit with the Head of Credit, walk through the current spreadsheet (or memo, or Confluence page, or oral tradition), translate it rule by rule, validate against historical decisions, and ship.
 Floowed offers white-glove onboarding for this.
 After the first migration, every subsequent change is a credit-team workflow, not a project.

 FAQ